cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 fit in your story, do not say no; guide them to the alternatives.
 If they fail, do not set up a roadblock.
 Try to give them alternatives to keep the story flowing and listen to their decision making.
 It is best imagined as the "Yes, but..." rule.
+Also think along the lines of "Yes, and...".
+This will help you to keep the story flowing.

 ## Decision-Making and Consistency